Stabilization by transport noise and enhanced dissipation in the Kraichnan model: Stochastic Mixing

-We now present the proof of Theorem \ref{thm:H-sconvergensofHsinvar}.
-The proof is inspired by Section 2.1 and Section 7 from \cite{BBP-S}.
+The proof of Proposition \ref{prop:twopointergimplmixing} is inspired by Section 2.1 and Section 7 from \cite{BBP-S}.
 In the first step of the proof, we restrict to integer times, relying on their countability.
-This step exploits in an essential way the ergodicity of the two-point motion (Proposition \ref{prop:harridsthmforsVkappa}) and allows to conclude for large orders $s$.
+This step exploits in an essential way the ergodicity of the two-point motion \eqref{eq:P(2)kappapsforphitimesphi} and allows to conclude for large orders $s$.
 Using an interpolation argument, in the second step, this is extended to general order $s$.
 In the third step, the result is extended to all times, by means of local-in-time regularity preservation by the stochastic flow.
 Together with moments bounds, derived in step five, the proof is finished in the final step.

 \textit{Step 1: Integer times and large $s$}